ATran31/Leaflet-GeoSSE/README.md

 - Remove event
   > When a `remove` event is received from the server, the feature is removed.

+#### Deprecated Event Types

+- Create event
+  > When a `create` event is received from the server, the feature is added.
+- Update event
+  > When an `update` event is received from the server, the feature is replaced.
+Update events are sent after any change to one or more feature properties.
+- Delete event
+  > When a `delete` event is received from the server, the feature is removed.
+Alias of `remove` event.

 ### Other Event Types

 In addition to standard events, you can configure your event server to return any other type of events.
 For example, if your server will be sending `crash` events you can monitor and handle that event by attaching an event listener.